AI for UX Research Course

 • Format: Live Online via Google Meet

 When research timelines shrink, UX researchers often feel forced to choose between rigor and speed.
 This course shows you how to avoid that false choice by combining proven rapid qualitative methods with responsible, transparency-focused uses of AI.
-Designed for researchers who want to gain efficiency, this program teaches you how to accelerate coding, synthesis, and insight generation using AI as a strategic partner, without letting it dilute your judgment or introduce unseen bias.
+Designed for researchers who want to gain efficiency, this course teaches you how to accelerate coding, synthesis, and insight generation using AI as a strategic partner, without letting it dilute your judgment or introduce unseen bias.

 Rather than just teach analysis, this course also focuses on building a repeatable workflow for each researcher's specific context and needs, so that fast analysis becomes permanently built into the way you and your team work.